-The magnitude of the BMI classification effect grows slightly with overweight individuals now experience a 15% increase in duration while an obese individual experiences a nearly 30% increase in the unemployment spell, all else equal.
-Among the diagnostic statistics shown, the standard deviation for the individual specific constant term is shown to give a sense of the variation among individuals in the dataset.
+The magnitude of the BMI classification effect grows in magnitude across all three BMI classification; however, remains statistically insignificant for those in the underweight classification.
+Overweight individuals now experience a 14% increase in duration and obese individuals experiences a 28% increase in the unemployment spell, all else equal.
+Among the diagnostic statistics shown in the table, the standard deviation for the individual specific constant term gives a sense of the variation among individuals in the dataset.
 This value can be interpreted as an individual located one standard deviation from the average respondent will experience a baseline hazard about 40% different from the average individual’s baseline hazard.
 As the “average individual” is not clearly defined, we simply show this result as a diagnostic to ensure the inclusion of extra controls are not impacting the frailty in some unforeseen way.

-Finally, we also use the lagged BMI classification combined with the individual frailty in column (4) and the results are consistent with those in column (3) indicating the current BMI classification is sufficiently free of endogeneity bias.
+Finally, we also use the lagged BMI classification combined with the individual frailty in column (4) and we do see some shifts in magnitude and significance among these results.
+Specifically, those who are shown to be underweight in the year leading up to the start of the unemployment spell see a reduction in their spell of about 12% compared to those in the normal BMI classification and this result is slightly significant.
+Additionally, there is an increase of about four-percentage points among those classified as overweight and a two-percentage point increase among those classified as obese.

 Table 3 reports coefficient estimates from specifications with additional controls for individual, market, and job specific effects.
 Columns (1) and (2) show the estimates from adding individual specific characteristics without and with frailty across individuals.
 Since we again reject the null hypothesis of no frailty effects, columns (3) and (4) maintain the assumption of frailty across individuals with column (3) adding market related measures and column (4) including job specific effects, mostly via fixed industry and occupational effects.

 [Insert Table 3]